Nonindustrial Disability Insurance Claim Process

 If you are not eligible, we will send you a Notice of Determination (DE 8517) and an Appeal Form (DE 1000A).
 You have the right to appeal any decision by completing the DE 1000A electronically or by mail within 30 days of the date your form was issued.

 For more information, visit State Disability Insurance Appeals.

 You are eligible to receive benefits until the estimated recovery date your licensed health professional provides us.
 When your claim is confirmed, we will send you a Physician’s Supplementary Certificate (DE 8500B) by mail.
 If you did not receive this form, or need a medical extension form, contact us at 1-866-758-9768.

 If you have not fully recovered and want to continue benefits, you must have your licensed health professional complete the DE 8500B and return the form to us to certify your continuing disability.

 Note: We will send you the DE 8500B by mail.
 It is not available to view or order online.

 Stop Your Benefits

-If you recover or return to work on the date your physician/practitioner provided us, no further action is required to stop your claim.
+If you recover or return to work on the date your licensed health professional provided us, no further action is required to stop your claim.

-If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete the DE 8500 and return it to us.
+If you have been approved to go back to work before the licensed health professional's estimated date of recovery, complete the DE 8500 and return it to us.
 If you previously recovered or returned to work and became ill or injured again, immediately file a new claim form (DE 8501) and report the dates you worked.